rajiv42kgmail/scriptassist-nestjs-exercise/README.md

 **Security Improvements:**
 * Used class-validator, class-transformer to validate DTOs, and avoided injection risks (SQL injection, NoSQL injection).
 I ensured incoming data is cleaned.
 * Managed JWT securely(short expiration, refresh tokens, secure storage).
-* Used environment variables for secrets and never commit them to the repo.
 * Used strong password hashing.
 * I didn't stored secrets in version control.
 Used environment variables, secret management.
 For example, hide  API keys.
 I ensured the .env is excluded and not in version control.
 * I validated headers, query parameters, ensure unexpected combinations don’t cause logic issues.